Try this little quiz. An artist’s book is:

 As with all artworks, it is the artist’s individual nature, skill and imagination, that ultimately determines its form.

-about the first in my artist’s book series.
+about the first artist's book I ever made.